Banner

 Catherine Gate

-Apart from Little Stile, the Catherine Gate site is the least visible of the seven gates of the Cathedral Close.
-Indeed, since the refurbishment of the modern St Catherine's Square during 2005, there appears to be no reminder of the position of the gate.
+Apart from Little Stile, Catherine Gate is the least visible of the seven gates of the modern Cathedral Close.
+Indeed, since the refurbishment of the modern St Catherine's Square, during 2005, there appears to be no reminder of the position of the old gate.

 St Catherine's Gate was situated by St Catherine's Chapel and had been marked by an iron ring in the retaining wall of the flower bed in St Catherine's Square.
 Before St Catherine's was built around about 1457, the gate was named Bickleigh or Berkly, a corruption of Ercevesk, because it was situated next to the house of Canon Ercevesk.